atomicwd/vexed/README.md

 > returns a boolean determined by the strict equality comparison of each vector component.

 > **sgf(precision: number):booleans**
-> returns the vector with the its components rounded to the number of signigicant figures specificed.
+> returns the vector with the its components rounded to the number of significant figures specified.

 ### Vec2D functions